maarten-pennings/WordClock/sketches/README.md

  - [WordClockSimple](WordClockSimple)
    A WordClock using NeoPixels, keeping time via NTP.
    All configuration choices hardwired in sketch.
-   **This is the one that you might be looking for.**
+   **This is the one that you might be looking for if you want a working but simple clock.**

  - [WordClockFull](WordClockFull)
-   A wordClock using NeoPixels, keeping time via NTP, with dynamic configuration Under construction.
+   A wordClock using NeoPixels, keeping time via NTP, with dynamic configuration (via web).
+   Supports color changes and display animations.
+Has a demo mode.
+   This is the one that you might be looking for if you want a full featured clock.
+   See the [mian page](../README.md#13-Model-6) for a list of features.